jundalisay/superb/content/en/research/aristotle/metaphysics/book-14/part-2.md

 ---
-heading: "Part 2 of Book 14"
+heading: "Part 24"
-title: "Why do people believe that the numbers exist"
+title: "Why do people believe that the numbers exist?"
 date: 2015-09-15
 image: "/covers/meta.jpg"
 description: "Neither does he who says it exists maintain that it is the cause of anything"
+author: Aristotle
 icon: "/icons/aris.jpg"
 ---